-There are two very distinct sides to the Rolex lineup: the dress watches and the sports watches.
-Whereas by nature, Rolex dress watches are designed to look great, Rolex sports watches are designed to look great and to serve a specific purpose.
+There are two very distinct sides to the Rolex lineup: the Rolex dress watches and the Rolex sports watches.
+Whereas by nature, dress watches are designed to look great, but Rolex sports watches are designed to look great and to serve a specific purpose.
 In fact, all Rolex sports watches began as a purpose-built tool for a specific audience.
 Rolex even specifically labels them as Professional Series watches, although they’re more commonly referred to as Rolex sports watches by non-industry folk.

 Although many of these timepieces are not actually used to their full potential today but rather, worn more for their style, the origins and functionality of Rolex sports watches still evoke plenty of admiration and respect among watch fans worldwide.
-Let’s take a closer look at some iconic Rolex sports models and highlight their beginnings, evolutions, and current standings.
+Let’s take a closer look at some iconic Rolex sports watches and highlight their beginnings, evolutions, and current standings.